Master of Arts in Liberal Studies

-Any student who wishes to withdraw formally from the MALS program must provide written notification to the MALS office.
-If the student is enrolled at the time of withdrawal, the student must complete the add/drop form.
+Any student who wishes to withdraw formally from the MALS program must provide written notification to the MALS office and complete the program withdrawal form.
+If the student is enrolled at the time of withdrawal, the student must also complete the add/drop form.

 Credit balances under $10 will not be refunded.